baronefr/gpgate/README.md

 ### How to find the coordinates and the rc codes?

-The GPS coordinates for your waypoints can be found using Google Maps, or you can use you own Arduino GPS module to find them.
+The **GPS coordinates** for your waypoints can be found using Google Maps, or you can use you own Arduino GPS module to find them.
 In the latter case, I suggest you look at this [example](https://github.com/mikalhart/TinyGPSPlus/tree/master/examples/FullExample) in the TinyGPS++ library.
+Don't use many digits in the coordinates: six will be fine!

-As for the radio codes, the documentation of rc-switch is the best way to start using radio controlled devices.
+As for the radio codes, **the documentation of rc-switch is the best way to start using radio controlled devices**.
 I suggest to use a receiver module and this [sketch](https://github.com/sui77/rc-switch/tree/master/examples/ReceiveDemo_Advanced) to decode the RC code of your gates & find the right transmission protocol.

 ### How to open the gate?